 My guess is that at the time, Zero Click was hosted on Write.as, and that blog post was automatically tweeted via its built-in Twitter integration functionality.
 After doing a small amount of research, I haven't seen any other Write.as users suffering from this problem, so I can't be sure this is what caused it.

-I won't be putting any more effort into figuring this out.
+Hopefully this sorts itself out, because I won't be putting any more effort into figuring this out.
 Twitter is a dumpster fire right now, and I almost didn't make an account there anyway.
 I'm just glad this issue happened early on in Zero Click's life, so I've lost nothing in this mess.

 All that to say, Twitter stinks; use Mastodon.
 You can follow Zero Click at @firstname.lastname@example.org right now, where I don't see the account getting marked as spam anytime soon.